 The 100K course offers an incredible tour of Mt.
 Hood!
 This one-of-a-kind mountain race includes 9 aid stations, with 4 offering drop bag and crew access.
 The course is out and back, starting and finishing at Mt.
 Hood Meadows, traveling over to Gunsight Ridge and Surveyors Ridge and back on an amazing and very runnable trail network.

-This is an incredibly diverse course, as runners travel through an assortment of ecological zones, including lush midsummer wildflower meadows, sub-alpine fir and larch forest, as well as a fascinating transition zone of Douglas fir/ponderosa pine forest that forms the border between western and central Oregon.
+This is an incredibly diverse and scenic course.
+Runners travel through an assortment of ecological zones, including lush midsummer wildflower meadows, sub-alpine forest, as well as a fascinating transition zone of Douglas fir/ponderosa pine forest that forms the border between wet western Oregon and dry central Oregon.

-Most of the course is very runnable dirt singletrack, with quite a bit of hill climbing, a few rocky technical sections and a couple loose talus fields.
+Most of the course is very runnable dirt singletrack, with some hill climbing, a few rocky technical sections and a couple loose talus fields.
 The Timberline Trail and Umbrella Falls Trail on Mt.
 Hood also have several small creek crossings as well.
-Spectacular views await along this challenging and unique course.
+Spectacular views await along this challenging and unique course!